dazet/data-map/README.md

 ##### Function as transformation

-Default configuration of `PipelineParser` allows use any PHP function as transformation.
-By default mapped value is passed as first argument to that function optionally followed by other arguments defined in pipe config.
+Default configuration of `FilterChainParser` allows use any PHP function as transformation.
+By default mapped value is passed as first argument to that function optionally followed by other arguments defined in filter config.
 It is also possible to define different argument position of mapped value using `$$` as a placeholder.

 ###### Examples: